AS400JPLPC/zig_TermCurs/README.md

 -  add module Gensrc :<br />
 -Added the Gensrc program, restructured logger (file), and added logcons (console).
 This program will create the reference between the functions areas and the Combo/Grid definitions.<br /><br />

+<br /><br />

+→  2024-08-14<BR/>
+-  debug GRID While testing, I found a bug due to copy-paste Pagination with value return is correct.<br />
+-  the same goes for allocator cleaning (when you want to do too well, you do too much.
+GRID management is no longer altered when using mdlPanel and mdlForms<br />
+-  I think it will be possible to give names to the labels in order to be able to easily do on offs<br />
+-  avec les test de génération je refait le tour de l'ensemble...<br />
+-  ps : the structures do not move, except that I deleted redundant fn ioGridKeyfn ioGridKey<br /><br />

 <br />